mjhm/chai-match-pattern/README.md

       ]
     }
 ```
-Deep matching of exact JSON patterns creates over specified and brittle feature tests.
+Unfortunately, deep matching of exact JSON patterns creates over specified and brittle feature tests.
 In practice such deep matches are only useful in small isolated feature tests and some unit tests.
-Just for example matching the `createDate` of the above user from a database might require some complex mocking of the database to spoof it into a testable exact value.
-We don't really care about exact date.
-All we care about is that the date behaves like a date.
+Just for example, trying to match the exact `createDate` of the above user from a database might require some complex mocking of the database to spoof a testable exact value.
+But this good news is we don't really care about the exact date -- all we really care about is that the date behaves like a date.
 To this end the `chai-match-pattern` enables a rich and extensible type checking facilities.

 ## Matching property types

-The pattern below may look a little odd at first, but main idea is that every there a bucket full of `_.isXxxx` matchers available from the `lodash` and `checkit` modules along with a few extras.
+The pattern below may look a little odd at first, but main idea is that there a bucket full of `_.isXxxx` matchers available to check the property types.
 ```
     {
       "id": "_.isInteger",